blastomussa/Azure-NTier-Terraform/README.md

 # Azure Project for UML - MSIT 5650: Cloud Computing F22

-Project repository for Cloud Computing Azure project.
-N-tier application consisting of a Flask API Docker backend running in an Azure Container instance and a Flask front end running in an App Service.
-Planned infrastructure includes App Service, Azure Container Instance, Application Gateway with WAF enabled, CosmosDB, and Azure Container Registry.
+Project repository for Azure project.
+N-tier application consisting of an AKS backend, a Flask frontend container instance, an application gateway, a CosmosDB MongoDB database and an Azure Container registry.

+Container images are built automatically on deployment with an ACR task, which is also triggered after every commit to this repositories master branch.

 The goal of this project is to deploy as many resources as possible with terraform.